10 Harmful Side Effects Of Mobile Phones On Teenagers

 3. Sleep loss

 Most teens keep their cell phones nearby while sleeping to respond to texts and calls and remain reachable around the clock.
 This may lead to sleep disturbances and interruptions.
-Studies have found that teenagers who use cellphones after the lights out experienced increased tiredness.
+Studies have found that teen social media addiction and usage of cell phones after lights out experienced increased tiredness.
 Also, college students who use cell phones after the onset of sleep are reported to be awake an extra 46 minutes per week (4).
 Moreover, the blue light emitted by the phone screens is believed to lower the levels of melatonin, thus interrupting the sleep cycle.

 4. Accidents